Anurag045011/Data-Streaming-Project/README.md

    - `gen_sample.sh`: Streams transformed JSON data to Kafka topics.
    - Kafka topics created: `bda1`, `bda2`, `bda3`.

-### 4. **Stream Processing with SQL**
+### 4. Real-Time Analysis with Apache Flink
-   KSQL queries were used to enrich the data by performing joins between the Kafka topics:
+Apache Flink and Flink SQL were utilized to perform real-time streaming analysis:
+1. **Table Creation**: Tables were created in Flink SQL for each Kafka topic, specifying the schema and data format.

    - **Game Rooms Table**
      ```sql